geoffrich/seattlejs-slides-2023/slides.md

 # ... but so does flexibility

-the web is not just one thing
+the web is not just one thing, so why choose?

----
-layout: fact
----

-# Why choose?

 ---
 layout: center